 - “It is important to be patient and kind to other generations of people that live in the same community.
 As college students, we are somewhat aware of the rest of the Fort Collins community that are our neighbors. -CSU Student

 - “Volunteering is a great way to know your community and strengthen the bond you have already within a group.” – CSU Student

-Will SLiCE cancel CSUnity if there is inclement weather on Saturday, April 13, 2019?
+Will SLiCE cancel CSUnity if there is inclement weather?

 However, in very rare cases, SLiCE may have to cancel Team Leader Check-In because the Lory Student Center is closed due to the University’s Public Safety Team’s determination to close all campus operations and events because of severe weather.
 Though most CSUnity service projects are not on campus, if extreme weather necessitates a decision to close campus, travel to, from, and around campus is considered hazardous as snow accumulates and crews work to clear it.
 Hence, CSUnity would be canceled by SLiCE because of the condition of roads near campus, which most students would take to travel to the service sites.
 If this occurs, CSUnity will be rescheduled to the predetermined make-up date the following weekend.

 How can projects continue if there is inclement weather on CSUnity?